 As stated throughout this document, all assessment-related information you are required to complete by the end of a given semester must be submitted electronically.
 In order to submit the forms electronically, you will need to save the form on your computer as a .pdf file.
 Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
 DO NOT <a href="mailto:submit the form using the "Submit Form" button in the right upper corner of the document.
+It is critical that when submitting the electronic forms that they be submitted using the correct naming conventions outlined above.
 Dr. Kaatz can be contacted at either philipk@mesalands.edu or 575.461.4413 x128 if you have any questions about your electronic submittals.